ThalysRow/Api-food/README.md

 ## 🚀 Getting Started

-1. Clone the repository:
+1. Clone the repository: bash git clone [https://github.com/your-ThalysRow/apifood.git](https://github.com/ThalysRow/apifood.git)
 2. Configure the database in `application.properties` or using environment variables (`.env`)
-3. Run Docker Compose to start required services:
+3. Run Docker Compose to start required services: bash docker-compose up -d
-4. Run the application using Maven:
+4. Run the application using Maven: bash ./mvnw spring-boot:run

 The API will be available at `http://localhost:8080`

 ## 📝 Requirements